 Antibody tests are not accepted, as they do not detect a current infection.
 Home test kits that are self-administered at home, and not supervised live by a telehealth professional, are also not accepted.
 Handwritten doctor’s notes will not be accepted.

 (REMINDER: Fully-vaccinated individuals need only provide their proof of vaccination and do not need to provide a test result.)

 Face masks are required, regardless of vaccination status.

-On July 27, 2021, CDC updated recommendations that everyone in areas with substantial and high transmission, including fully vaccinated individuals, wear a mask in public indoor settings.
+As of the most recent update (October 25, 2021), the CDC recommends that everyone in areas with substantial and high transmission, including fully vaccinated individuals, wear a mask in public indoor settings. (source)

 What kind of face mask do I need?

 Your mask should cover both your mouth and nose, fit snugly against your face, and have at least two layers of material.
 Click here for more information.